 • Use immediately or store, covered in the refrigerator for up to 5 days.
 Allow to come to room temperature before using.

-• To a zip-top bag or shallow baking dish, add ¾ cup honey sriracha sauce to 2 pounds boneless, skinless chicken thighs or breasts.
+• Make the sauce and set aside a 2 tablespoons.
+Then, to a zip-top bag or shallow baking dish, add ¾ cup honey sriracha sauce to 2 pounds boneless, skinless chicken thighs or breasts.

 • Cover and marinate in the refrigerator for at least 30 minutes or overnight.